Marchmont Estate: Changing fortunes

 In the 1779 "Accounts of the Rt Hon the Earl of Marchmont" by John Wauchope WS we can see exactly how fast the estate expanded.
 The detailed inventory lists all the purchases from the last part of the 17th century and through most of the 18th century.
 Many of the names of farms and lands listed in the inventory are still used today.
 Others are now unrecognisable owing to the changing patterns of agricultural land use.
 The list of names and dates of acquisitions include: Slegden 1668; Greenlaw 1697; Foulshallow (probably the now called Flourishwalls) 1700; Hallyburton 1702; East end of Fogo 1725; Bellshill 1710; Hurdlaw 1712; Gordonbank, Bellshill, Spencerigg 1775;Barony of Hume 1766; Rollandston 1762 Braelands of Hapington (Hassington), east end of Fogo 1771; Eccleshill 1779; The Slap 1779.
 The estate acquired farms many miles away and apparently unconnected to the existing land.
-Such farms were Headshaw and Kelphope at Carfrae, roughly half way to Edinburgh.Channanbank at Abbey St. Bathans had been added to the estate much earlier in the 1660s..
+Such farms were Headshaw and Kelphope at Carfrae, roughly halfway to Edinburgh.Channanbank at Abbey St. Bathans had been added to the estate much earlier in the 1660s..
 It is not easy to see why these were bought as they don't seem to be part of a geographical pattern.

 In addition to the "Accounts of the Rt Hon the Earl of Marchmont" there are two further reliable references that document the composition of the estate and thereby act as milestones in its history.
 First is the detailed 1825 atlas and survey of the estate when in the ownership of Sir William Purves-Hume-Campbell.
 The second is the sale particulars of the auction of the house and estate in June 1913, held by John D Wood and instructed on behalf of Sir John Hume Campbell, Bt., the last of the Hume owners.